BlazeMH/Blaze-Hunting-Road-Editor/README.md

 # Blaze Hunting Road Editor

-Blaze Hunting Road Editor is a GUI tool for editing **Monster Hunter Frontier Z's Hunting Road** data and related systems.
+A GUI tool for editing **Monster Hunter Frontier Z's** Hunting Road data and related systems.
-It allows you to view, modify, and export both Floor Stats and Spawn Tables, and comes with support for Excel integration and an in-app editor.
+It primarily allows you to view, modify, and export both Floor Stats and Spawn Tables, via Excel or an in-app editor.

 ![Main App](docs/main_app.png)
 ---